Food Circle legacy grows and grows

-Today’s guest blogger is Emily Akins.
+Today’s post is from Emily Akins.
 Emily is a longtime advocate for our local food system.
-She is outreach director for the KC Food Circle and sits on the steering committee of the Greater Kansas City Food Policy Coalition.
+She has served as outreach director for the KC Food Circle and steering committee member of the Greater KC Food Policy Coalition.

 For me the start of the growing season is always the Eat Local and Organic Expo.
 Held at the end of March or beginning or April each year, it’s the biggest, best and earliest chance to enjoy fresh-from-the-farm, spring delights.
 After a long winter of not very much fresh green stuff to eat, those first harvests of spring onions (and more!) are a breath of fresh air … an onion-breath of fresh air, you might say.